 Again, given how incredibly few people actually inhabit Iceland, it is nothing less than astonishing how many successful trail‑blazing musicians the country has produced.

-Be it the elvish melodies of Sigur Rós, the hypnotising beats of Gusgus, or the indie charms of Of Monsters and Men, Icelanders continue to amaze the world's population with their incredible talents when it comes to the creation of sound.
+Be it the elvish melodies of Sigur Rós, the hypnotising beats of Gusgus, or the indie charms of Of Monsters and Men, Icelanders continue to amaze the world with their incredible talents.
+Our ultimate national treasure is Björk, known at home since her teens as punk queen of the Sugarcubes and internationally acclaimed as a creative force since the 1990s.
+In recent years, a new generation has stepped onto the world stage too, from festival‑packing rock bands to Grammy‑winning jazz‑pop vocals.

-Furthermore, visitors to Iceland seem to notice that every single person they meet is either a solo musician, a DJ or member of a band.
-Maybe it's the isolation, or perhaps the inspiration from nature―creativity isn't lacking in the land of ice and fire.
+Furthermore, visitors to Iceland often notice that everyone they meet is either a solo musician, a DJ, or a member of a band.
+Maybe it's the isolation, or perhaps the inspiration from nature, creativity isn't lacking in the land of ice and fire.

 9. Knowledge in Iceland